With so many HPLC detector options, how do you know which one is the right fit?

 HPLC detector types

-Thermo Scientific offers a wide variety of detectors to cover all HPLC applications.
+Thermo Fisher Scientific offers a wide variety of detectors to cover all HPLC applications.
 This table will help you determine which HPLC detector you should consider based on an analyte’s physiochemical properties:

 I hope this chart helps your decision on which HPLC detector to use a little easier and less daunting than shopping for the perfect pair of shoes.
 Remember, the detector application is largely dependent on the structure of the analyte.